microsoft/nova-facade/packages/nova-react-test-utils/README.md

 });
 ```

-and if you are using through storybook decorator you can pass options to `getNovaEnvironmentDecorator`:
+and if you are using through storybook decorator you can pass options to `getNovaDecorator`:

 ```tsx
 const meta: Meta<typeof FeedbackContainer> = {